 On December 23 and 24, the battalion was in the area of Urdaneta.
 The bridge they were going used to cross the Agno River was destroyed and the tankers made an end run to get south of the river.
 As they did this, they ran into Japanese resistance early in the evening.
 They successfully crossed the river in the Bayambang Province.

 William was promoted to 1st Lieutenant on December 24.
 There are two stories about how he was injured.
 In both cases, Maj.
 Ted Wickord was extremely angry with him and believed it was intentional.
 In one story, his leg was broken when a chain broke while the maintenance crew was attempting to pull a truck.
 He had been warned he was standing too close to the chain and when it broke it hit him in his leg.
 He was taken to a hospital in Manila.

 The second story was that he had taken a motorcycle, without permission, and went to Manila.
 Coming back, he was drunk and got into an accident breaking his leg.
 Either way, he ended up hospitalized.

 Gen. Douglas MacArthur, asked if there were any ships available in the harbor and was told there were two.
-One was a lumber schooner which was not fit for the open sea.
+One was a lumber schooner that was not fit for the open sea.
 The other, the S.S.
 Mactan, had been used for inter-island travel for years and had been condemned.
 MacArthur ordered that the Mactan be made ready, and within two days it had been painted white, by Filipino workers, and red crosses were painted on its sides.